PalisadoesFoundation/talawa-docs/docs/features/members/roles.md

 #### Predefined Roles

 1. **Administrator** - Allow access to features to **ALL** features of the application
-2. **Deputy** - Allow elevated access to specific administrative features as defined per feature throughout the application.
+2. **Coordinator** - Allow elevated access to specific administrative features as defined per feature throughout the application.
 3. **Member** - Allow general usage and access to the application.

 #### Admin Portal